Anti-Lilly & Phoniks “That’s The World” | A Lesson In Lyrical Poetry

 That’s The World by Anti-Lilly & Phoniks: A Lesson In Poetry… That’s The World is a delightfully upbeat Hip Hop album.
 The jazz elements of Phonik’s production matched with Anti-Lilly’s voice is a perfect recipe for great music.
 While I do not like to compare musicians, as their individuality is essential.
 Anti-Lilly packs the thoughtfulness and sophistication of a young Kendrick Lamar.
-It’s the mellow beats and introspection for me, it’s a classic project.
+It’s the mellow beats and introspection for me, it’s a classic project for your hip-hop play list.

 On the Phoniks produced the album, Anti draws listeners in with his story.
 You are drawn in by the mix of anecdotal lessons as bars and relatable self-critique.
 We’re all kind of on this hamster wheel of life – trying to balance work and responsibilities on top of trying to grow and chase dreams.
 All the time being our own worst enemies.
 Anti alludes to this on Can’t Stop, speaking on his struggle to get sober.
-The playfully authentic double entendre of not being able to stop the bad habits, but also refusing to stop pursuing his dreams is many of us today.
-“Tell me whats the destination when you tryna quit runnin’”
+Lyrics delivering a message, the playfully authentic double entendre of not being able to stop the bad habits, but also refusing to stop pursuing his dreams is many of us today.
+“Tell me whats the destination when you tryna quit runnin’…”

 Anti-Lilly & Phoniks "That’s The World" Produced by Phoniks | Bandcamp Album